 Unusual Malaysian Drinks You Want To Try

 Air Serai (Lemongrass Drink)

-Just like Air Halia, the Lemongrass Drink has healing properties of expelling wind and passing motion.
+Just like Air Halia, the lemongrass drink has healing properties that expel wind and pass motion.

+Unusual Malaysian Drinks You Want To Try